-The cheetah is a member of the cat family and by far the fastest land animal.
+The cheetah is a member of the cat family and by far the fastest animal on land.
 One of the reasons that it needs to be so quick is that its favorite food, the gazelle, is also one of the speediest land animals on the planet.
 Cheetahs are tan with round black spots, have a white underbelly, and sport trademark black "tear marks" that run from under the eyes down to the mouth.

-A cheetah can attain speeds up to 76 miles per hour but can only sustain them for over a distance of approximately 1,500 feet.
+A cheetah run speed can get up to 76 miles per hour, but they can only sustain them for over a distance of approximately 1,500 feet.
 Cheetahs can accelerate at an amazing rate, going from a standstill position to as fast as 68 mph in less than three seconds.

-The cheetah uses this great speed to hunt.
+The cheetah uses its amazing cheetah run speed to hunt.
 It stalks it prey visually and attempts to get as close as it can before running after it.
 Cheetahs then will trip up the animal, most often a gazelle, and grab it by the throat, suffocating it or severing an artery.

 Cheetahs live in the parts of Africa that have habitats ranging from semidesert and savanna to high grasslands and even mountainous regions.
-The range of the cheetah is much smaller now than it had been previously.
-Cheetahs once could be found all through the continent of Africa and into Asia as far as India but now are limited to portions of eastern and southwestern Africa with a small and isolated population living in Iran.
+The range of the cheetah is much smaller now than it has been in the past.
+Cheetahs once could be found all through the continent of Africa and into Asia as far as India, but now are limited to portions of eastern and southwestern Africa with a small and isolated population living in Iran.

 Cheetahs must cool down after they hunt if they expend too much energy running.
 Getting to such high speeds puts a tremendous toll on their bodies with their body temperature rising to dangerous heights.
 You'll often see them lounging in the shade after sprinting or running.